PRTG Manual: Define Lookups

 create a new .ovl file there.

-- Open the file with an XML or text editor and customize the lookups as you like.
-You can define your own text messages or customize sensor states for particular return values.
-For example, if you do not want a sensor to show the Down status for the return value 2 but only the Warning status, replace the state "Error" with "Warning".
+1. Open the file with an XML or text editor and customize the lookups as you like.
+You can define your own text messages or customize sensor states for specific return values.
+For example, if you do not want a sensor to show the Down status for the return value 2 but only the Warning status, replace the state Error with Warning.

 Example for Lookups Customization